Majed-Abdulqadir/Internet-Of-Things/README.md

 # Internet-Of-Things
-Here I will share my works on the web
+Here I will share my works in the web